haroldmud/KK/README.md

-A bunch Kotkin Coding challenges for practice and learning purposes.
+A bunch of Kotkin Coding challenges for practice and learning purposes.